husarion/static_docs_deprecated/src/core2/tutorials/howtostart/following-object-using-your-smartphone.md

 to start communication between CORE2 and linux SBC.
 You will see the list of publishers and subscribers.

-[obraz pokazuj¹cy wynik komendy /opt/...]

-Now we will transport video stream to our local topic to make more conveniente to use it.
-Open new tab in your terminal and type:

-`rosrun image_transport republish compressed in:=/yourphonehostname/camera1/image out:=/localimg`

 You have to create your own ROS node.
 The full instruction of creating workspace and nodes and all explanations you can find <a href="https://husarion.com/core2/tutorials/ros-tutorials/2-creating-nodes/">here</a>.

 Open console on device you want to create workspace and type: